 1. When you've received emergency or urgently needed medical care from a provider who is not in our plan's network

 You can receive emergency or urgently needed services from any provider, whether or not the provider is a part of our network.
-In these cases, ask the provider to bill the plan.
+In these cases: